timmaffett/material_symbols_icons/README.md

 [![pub package](https://img.shields.io/pub/v/material_symbols_icons.svg)](https://pub.dev/packages/material_symbols_icons)

-## Because of [this issue](https://github.com/google/material-design-icons/issues/1902) within the Google's official Material Symbols Repo new versions of the Material Symbols Icons fonts are no longer being generated (since 04/10/2025).
-UNFORTUNATELY(!).
-Go up vote that issue so Google fixes it!!!!
+### Using Official Material Symbols Icons variable fonts version 2.858 released 07/30/2025 from [material font repo](https://github.com/google/material-design-icons) with 4018 icons

-### Using Official Material Symbols Icons variable fonts version 2.815 released 04/10/2025 from [material font repo](https://github.com/google/material-design-icons) with 3899  icons.
+(Because of [this issue](https://github.com/google/material-design-icons/issues/1902) within the Google's official Material Symbols Repo new versions of the Material Symbols Icons fonts are no longer being generated (since 04/10/2025)  I have submitted a [PR](https://github.com/google/material-design-icons/pull/1922) to fix this.
+Until then I am using my fixed copy of the offical repo to generate the fonts.
+Go up vote that PR so Google fixes it!!!!)

 Right-To-Left Language support has been added!
 Auto mirroring of appropriate icons for Right-to-Left languages is now fully supported.